The simpliciality of higher-order networks: Results

 where $\sigma_i$ is the local simpliciality of node $i$ according to one of our measures.
 The simplicial assortativity for SF, ES, and FES are denoted $\rho_{\mathrm{SF}}$, $\rho_{\mathrm{ES}}$, and $\rho_{\mathrm{FES}}$ respectively.
 This coefficient is equivalent to the assortativity coefficient~\cite{newman_mixing_2003} of the local simpliciality on the unweighted pairwise projection of the hypergraph.

 One should expect local simpliciality to be assortative as any given subface contributes to the simpliciality of all their nodes.
 Table~\ref{tab:simplicial_assortativity} shows that the situation is a bit more nuanced.
-For \texttt{tags-ask-ubuntu}, FES is weakly assortative, whereas the other two measures are weakly disassortative.
+For \texttt{tags-ask-ubuntu}, FES is weakly assortative, SF is weakly disassortative, and ES is strongly disassortative.
 It is particularly striking that despite the \texttt{hospital-lyon} dataset being highly simplicial (as seen in Fig.~\ref{fig:data_vs_generative_models}), it is also weakly disassortative.